falcosecurity/evolution/.github/ISSUE_TEMPLATE/repo_sandbox_request.md

 **Motivation**

 <!--
-Please describe why you believe this project should be adopted with the "sandbox" status and why uou need a dedicated repository for this project.
+Please describe why you believe this project should be adopted with the "sandbox" status and why you need a dedicated repository for this project.
 -->